tessin/cloud-pad/README.md

 `lp2azfn` is a binary that was _installed_ as part of running the `.\Init-AzureFnDeployment.ps1` it also added a shortcut in the `shell:sendto` folder.
 Which means you can right-click a LINQPad script and now send it to Azure.

+The `lp2azfn` is available pre-built from the releases tab, source code is included in this repository.

 # Good to know

 By default we provision using the dynamic SKU which has a maximum timeout of 5 minutes.